grk9993/kubernetes/readme.md

 # Drains the node by evicting all pods except daemonsets.
 - `k drain --ignore-daemonsets docker-desktop`

+# Cordon node so that no pod will be scheduled there
+- `kubectl cordon my-node `

+# get short form for command or api versions
+- `kubectl api-resources`

 # If we create a replicaset with same label as a pod the pod will become part of replicaset and pod will be counted in replicas number.

 # If you know the value of an element in json and want to get the path to it